tidepool-org/data-model/device-data/types/deviceEvent/reservoirChange.md

 > This field is **optional**.

+[ingestion] The `status` event logically connected with this event, or—for the legacy jellyfish data ingestion service *only*—optionally the `id` of the `status` event instead of the event itself.

-[ingestion, storage, client] String `id` (or, equivalently, but just for the legacy jellyfish ingestion service, the object itself) of a type `deviceEvent`, subType `status` object that is logically connected to this reservoirChange.
+[storage, client] The `id` of the `status` event logically connected with this event.

 	QUICK SUMMARY
 	Required: